sleede/fab-manager/README.md

 **BEWARE**: years format with less than 4 digits will result in problems because the system won't be able to distinct dates with the same less significant digits, eg. 50 could mean 1950 or 2050.

+    EXCEL_DATE_FORMAT

+Date format for dates shown in exported Excel files (eg. statistics) See https://support.microsoft.com/en-us/kb/264372 for a list a available formats.

 <a name="i18n-apply"></a>
 #### Applying changes